 - Eventually, u receives an announcement from every correct node in its neighborhood.
 An announcement from each correct node will be confirmed by every correct node.
-There will be no messages from the correct nodes that conflict with any other messages from the correct nodes.

-- Eventually, every message from a fictitious node will be followed up by at least one conflict message sent by one of the correct nodes from the neighborhood of u.
+There will be no messages from the correct nodes that conflict with any other messages from the correct nodes. - Eventually, every message from a fictitious node will be followed up by at least one conflict message sent by one of the correct nodes from the neighborhood of u.

 Concrete universe detectors.
 We define the concrete detectors cSPU, cWPU and $\diamond cPU$ as the detectors that accept the DEP provided by SAND as input and whose output satisfies the specification of the corresponding abstract detectors described in Section 4.
 That is, for each correct node u, cSPU only outputs complete and real universe, cWPU may output a real universe that is not complete, while $\diamond cPU$ may provide arbitrary output for a fixed number of computation states.
-However, all three detectors have to comply with the specification even though DEP may grow infinitely large.
+However, all three detectors eventually output the complete and real universe for u.
+Observe that the detectors have to comply with the specification even though DEP may grow infinitely large.